thesandboxgame/sandbox-smart-contracts/packages/core/docs/howto/running-lottery.md

 If you haven't done it, follow the [getting started](../intro/index.md) tutorial first.

-Here the inputs you need to run a lottery:
+Here are the inputs you need to run a lottery:

 - the block number to use during the lottery
 - the maximum number of users that can win the lottery